Copyright © University of Cambridge. All rights reserved.

 'Playing Connect Three' printed from http://nrich.maths.org/

-below, and then take a look at the questions that follow.
+Play the game a few times, and then take a look at the questions below.

 You can use the interactive version below or print this board